pawoPawan/DesignPatterns/Python/README.md

-Implementation of design patetrn in Python
+Implementation of design pattern in Python